quasipedia/atc-ng/docs/contribute/issues.rst

-    *"On a standard scenario, if I instruct the two planes to land at the opposite ends of a runway (for example runways 18 and 36 of the Stockholm- Arlanda aeroport), the program will crash."*
+    *"On a standard scenario, if I instruct the two planes to land at the opposite ends of a runway (for example runways 18 and 36 of the Stockholm- Arlanda airport), the program will crash."*

 .. _GitHub issue tracker: https://github.com/quasipedia/atc-ng/issues